 State and Federal tax laws are complex, and there’s often a significant amount of confusion concerning new tax laws and methods.
 If you’re confronted with tax debt or have any questions relating to problems with the IRS, SBA, or State, you could benefit significantly from speaking with a knowledgeable tax debt attorney.

 Morgan Sebastian Law, PC, is a tax debt law firm in Orange, California, advocating for taxpayers before the IRS in all 50 states.
 Attorney Becky Rose Sebastian has vast experience engaging in negotiations with tax agencies to provide her clients with the most favorable tax solution.
-To schedule a free consultation and speak with a tax settlement lawyer, call (877) 223-6605 today or complete our contact form.
+To schedule a consultation and speak with a tax settlement lawyer, call (877) 223-6605 today or complete our contact form.